DebugML/exlib/fix/README.md

 ```

 ### FIX Notebooks
 Tutorial notebooks for each FIX setting are located in the [../notebooks/fix](https://github.com/BrachioLab/exlib/blob/master/notebooks/fix) folder.
 The main dependencies needed to run them are all installed in exlib or alternatively you can use our [Dockerfile](https://github.com/BrachioLab/dockerfiles/blob/main/riceric22/exlib/Dockerfile).

+For convenience, the notebooks can also be accessed on Colab, with links in our [website](https://brachiolab.github.io/fix/).

 ### FIX Baselines
 To run all baselines for every dataset setting, you can run the following script: